JICE

 As part of the project and to fulfill our educational and research mission as a leading institution of legal and political study in Japan, the GSL established an educational and training program known as the “LL.M.
 (Comparative Law) Program in Law and Political Science” taught entirely in English in 1999.
 This program aims to train the next generation of top Asian legalists who contributing to nation-building through the construction of legal systems by providing education in law and expanding networking among legal professionals in Asian countries.
 We expect that the program will contribute to the human resource developments in these countries and create a structure for new networking potential among former students who can provide feedback to the GSL.

 In this way, over the last 20 years, the GSL has built a wide-range of Asian legal networks.
 In 2023, following the establishment of the above programs and after assuring the sustainability of the networks, the Comparative Law Program was renamed to “A Program to Enhance Human Resources for Sustainable Development in Asia through a Diverse Network of Legal and Development Studies”.
-Under this concept, the program continues to train human resources in the legal arena who can develop and expand the Asian Legal Exchange Network.
+Under this concept, the program continues to train human resources in the legal area who can develop and expand the Asian Legal Exchange Network.

 We have accepted JDS participants from the targeted countries of China, Cambodia, Laos, Mongolia, Myanmar, Uzbekistan, and Vietnam.
-The total number of JDS participants in our school is 235(as of April 2024).
+The total number of JDS participants in our school is 239(as of April 2025).
 We are proud to count among our graduates, the officials of core ministries, judges, public prosecutors, counsel in significant corporations, active lawyers, and progressive academics as independent legal professionals responding to the needs of their time, continuing to be engaged in the building of their nations, fulfilling their essential role in this new period.

 Our Program emphasizes a curriculum with offerings ranging from basic legal and political theory to specific areas in law and politics.
 Classes are conducted in English and students proceed under the individual guidance of academic supervisors, along with a wealth of support both from faculty and from the University.
 Each student can immerse themselves in the joys of learning while building strong bonds with fellow students from various nations and regions.
 In this way, we seek to provide the conditions for our students to reach their full potential.
 Each year, overseas students who join our programs enrich us further by bringing their experiences and the latest information about their home countries.